ishandandekar/Bifrost/README.md

 ## Contributions

 This project has been commenced under the [MIT License](LICENSE).
 Thus, making it open source.
-The project is still in its development phases and the developer(s) are always looking for improvements.
-If you want to contribute to this project in any sort of, please make a pull-request with the improved code and/or documentation.
+If you want to contribute to this project in any sort of way, please make a pull-request with the improved code and/or documentation.
 If you are interested in seeing the project grow, please star the project, it will be really motivating for us!

 ### References: